-- The Application must be served on the respondent within 14 days of lodgment.
-A certificate of service must be lodged within 7 days of service.
+27. The Application must be served on the respondent within 14 days of lodgment.
+A certificate of service must be lodged within 7 days of service

-- Once the matter is procedurally compliant and all relevant documents have been filed, the matter will be referred to the President for determination.
-The President may issue a direction calling for further submissions, hold a teleconference, or hold a hearing, as the circumstances of the case require.
+31. Once the matter is procedurally compliant and all relevant documents have been filed, the matter will be referred to the President for determination.
+The President may issue a direction calling for further submissions, hold an online conference, or hold a hearing, as the circumstances of the case require.
 The President may also determine the dispute in the absence of a Notice of Opposition.

-- If a claimant has established that there is no threshold dispute, he or she may apply to the President for a direction for the production of information held by the defendant or for access to the premises of the defendant.
+32. If a claimant has established that there is no threshold dispute, he or she may apply to the President for a direction to produce information held by the defendant or for access to the premises of the defendant.

-- On receipt of an opposition from the claimant, or the expiry of the period in which to make an opposition, the matter will be referred to a delegate for determination.
-Objections are generally determined on the papers based on the written submissions of the claimant and defendant, however the delegate may also take the following steps:
+40. On receipt of an opposition from the claimant, or the expiry of the period in which to make an opposition, the matter will be referred to a delegate for determination.
+Objections are generally determined on the papers based on the written submissions of the claimant and defendant; however, the delegate may also take the following steps: